 - The NSF awardee and the organization hosting the graduate student must agree in advance as to how intellectual property (IP) rights will be handled.
 A signed agreement on IP (including publication and patent rights) must be submitted prior to the award of the supplemental funding.
-NSF will examine this document to ensure that the graduation of students will not be unduly impacted.
 NSF is responsible neither for the agreement reached nor the IP information exchanged between the NSF awardee and the host organization.

 The total amount of funding requested must not exceed $55,000 per student per six-month period.
-NSF plans to fund up to approximately 200 supplements in fiscal years FY 2019 and FY 2020, depending on the availability of funds.
+NSF plans to fund up to approximately 260 supplements in each fiscal year starting with FY 2021, depending on the availability of funds.

 Funds may be used to support travel, tuition and fees, health insurance, additional stipend and temporary relocation costs for the graduate student.
-Up to $2,500 may be used for PI travel to work with the host organization in co-mentoring the student during the internship.
+Additional stipends are not allowed for GRFP fellows on tenure but a stipend will be considered for fellows on reserve equal to the monthly rate of the GRFP stipend.
+Up to $2,500 may be used for the PI or the graduate research fellow's advisor to travel to work with the host organization in co-mentoring the student during the internship.
 Up to $2,500 may be used for materials and supplies to support the student during the internship.
 The grantee is permitted to request indirect costs in accordance with their approved/negotiated indirect cost rate.
 The total requested budget cannot exceed the limits listed under the "Supplement funding amount" section above.
 Note: Spousal and dependent travel are not supported.

 The supplement funding will provide up to six months of support for an internship.
 Up to two supplemental funding requests may be submitted on a grant per student.
 This would allow the student up to two internship periods up to six months each (i.e., a maximum of 12 months per student).

-Requests for supplemental funding must be submitted electronically via FastLane.
+Requests for supplemental funding must be submitted electronically via Research.gov.
 A PI on an NSF grant should contact his/her cognizant program director prior to submission.
+GRFP INTERN supplement requests are submitted by the GRFP PI, not by the GRFP fellow or the fellow's research advisor.
 Requests for supplemental funding submitted in response to this DCL will be reviewed internally by NSF Program Officers.
-All supplements are subject to (a) the availability of funds, and (b) review of the quality of the supplemental funding request.
+All supplements are subject to (a) the availability of funds, and (b) merit review of the supplemental funding request.

 - MPS: The cognizant program officer on the NSF grant.